solodev/cloud-documentation/src/services/Add Service/index.md

 **Name** | **Description**
 :--- | ---
-Install | Install the product.
+Install | Install the product to begin using in the Solodev Cloud.

 !!!Note:
 The next steps required to install the product depend on its specific characteristics.